Getting Custody of Your Pets in Your Divorce

 - Does one party have custody of a child who is close to the pet?

 Call to Start Your Case

-If you’re ending a marriage or cohabitation and have pets, you may have to fight for legal custody of your pets.
-Unlike child custody, Texas law doesn’t delineate who gets custody of pets with clear guidelines.
-With the help of our Houston divorce lawyers, you can make sure your best interests and the best interest of your furry family members are protected.
+If you are ending a marriage or cohabitation, you do not want to fight for legal custody of your beloved pets.
+With the help of our Houston divorce lawyers, you can make sure the best interests of your furry family members are protected.
 Call our office today!